pbenettin/Montepaldi_data_publication/readme.md

 # Montepaldi vineyard data

 This dataset includes soil moisture and water stable isotope data collected at the Montepaldi farm (Tuscany, Italy) in the summer 2021.
-The data is discussed in the paper "*Ecohydrological dynamics and temporal water origin in a European Mediterranean vineyard*", currently under peer review.
+The data is discussed in the paper "*Ecohydrological dynamics and temporal water origin in a European Mediterranean vineyard*", by P. Benettin, D. Penna, M. Tagliavini, C. Andreotti, F.S.
+Manca di Villahermosa, M. Verdone, A. Dani.
+The manuscript is currently under peer review.

 ## Field site